 To verify the Let's Encrypt certificate has been issued for the domain, follow these steps:

-- In the SECURITY section of the cPanel home screen, click the SSL/TLS Status icon:
+If you are using the Paper Lantern theme, in the SECURITY section of the cPanel home page, click SSL/TLS Status:

 To the right of the domain is a green lock symbol with the label AutoSSL Domain Validated.
 If the lock symbol is not green or does not appear, the certificate is not installed.